DECEMBER 13, 2025

 Each team will get a 30-minute session with a set of judges.
 This will during the day while matches are on-going, but schedule will be set so your team has no overlap.

-At the end of the day, up to 5 teams with high project scores will be invited to share their project presentation on the main stage.
-This activity is OPTIONAL but an opportunity for all teams to learn from some of the top presenting teams!
+At the end of the day, up to 8 teams will be invited to share their project presentation on the main stage.
+This activity is OPTIONAL but an opportunity for all teams to learn from some of the presenting teams!

 At the conclusion of the event, we will have an awards ceremony, which will include announcing teams for advancement to the FLL World Festival and Open Tournaments